godotengine/godot-docs/classes/class_gltfcamera.rst

 - |void| **set_fov**\ (\ value\: :ref:`float<class_float>`\ )
 - :ref:`float<class_float>` **get_fov**\ (\ )

 The FOV of the camera.
-This class and glTF define the camera FOV in radians, while Godot uses degrees.
+This class and glTF define the camera FOV in radians, while Redot uses degrees.
 This maps to glTF's ``yfov`` property.
 This value is only used for perspective cameras, when :ref:`perspective<class_GLTFCamera_property_perspective>` is ``true``.

 .. rst-class:: classref-item-separator